 - High-dollar projects (amount will vary depending on the type of business)

 - Projects that span more than 30 days

 For example, let’s say that a graphic designer has a new client who wants a new website and logo design.
 The graphic designer has estimated that this project will take about six weeks to complete.
 Because this project expands beyond one month and it could very well take much longer, I would recommend that a deposit of 50 percent is provided upfront.
 This ensures that if the customer changes his or her mind or refuses to pay once the project is complete, the graphic designer will only be out about half of what the job cost.

 Be Proactive Before a Debt Becomes Past Due

 One of the mistakes that is often made is following up on payment in a timely manner.
 Unfortunately, because asking for payment is such a difficult thing for many business owners to do, they simply put it off for too long.
-To help you put the accounts receivable process on autopilot, you should consider using FreshBooks.
+To help make accounts receivable easier, consider using Melio.

 Run a Business Credit Check

 Similar to your personal credit score, you can run a credit check to see what a potential client’s business credit profile looks like, including payment history with trade partners.
 Access to how well a customer has met their payment obligations in the past is a pretty good indicator of whether or not you will get paid.
 Dun & Bradstreet is one reporting institute that compiles this data.